 6. Carry Out Regular (and Random) Audits

 Regular audits are essential to check whether your existing internal controls and policies are effective.
 Check finances, inventory, tools, equipment and other valuables during the audit.
-Personal checks are not recommended, but if you think they’re necessary, go ahead with them.
-However, to make sure that the audits are efficient, you should also conduct random checks without any prior announcements.
-This will reveal vulnerabilities that didn’t show up previously.
+Personal checks are not recommended.
+A better way to back up audies is through random checks, without any prior announcements.
+This will reveal vulnerabilities to employee theft that didn’t show up previously.
 Audits also make sure that your employees know theft and fraud are serious issues in your company.

-7. Use Prepaid Cards Instead of Petty Cash
+7. Use Prepaid Debit Cards Instead of Petty Cash

 Handling hard cash is confusing and highly inefficient.
-The employee who spends the money has to get bills and record them.
 Prepaid cards are a much better prospect.
-Not only do they help in carrying out the transactions and eliminating petty cash, they also aid in recording the transactions immediately.
+They help in carrying out the transactions and eliminating petty cas.
+And, transactions are recorded immediately.
 As soon as your employee uses the prepaid card, all the transactions details are logged into the bank account associated with the respective prepaid card.

 The above tips are just a few suggestions to reduce construction employee theft.
-Every business is unique and you’d have to test various internal policies and safety procedures before you find out what’s best suited for your small construction company.
+Every business is unique.
+That’s why Bento’s debit cards are designed for maximum flexibility.